WPTechInnovation/wpw-doc-dev/docs/how-it-works.md

 ## 2\.
 Choose your SDK

-For the alpha release, we ecided to go with five languages.
+For the alpha release, we decided to go with five languages.
 The documentation and API specification can be found here:
 <div class="download">
   <a class="md-button" href="../nodejs">Node.js</a>
   <a class="md-button" href="../python27">Python</a>